Understanding VR sickness

 Why does this work?

-The vignette effect is a well-researched method to combat VR-induced motion sickness.
+The vignette effect is a scientifically proven and effective method to combat VR-induced motion sickness.
 By gradually reducing peripheral vision during movement, the brain receives fewer conflicting signals between sight and balance.
 This helps:

 - Reduce sensory conflict – Less visual movement means fewer mixed signals for your brain to interpret.